ozalieg/Thesis/0.1.0/content/LiteratureReview.typ

 prompt engineering, retrieval-augmented reasoning, multimodal table understanding, and automated pipeline synthesis—each directly informing the dual focus of this thesis.
-The first half of the review evaluates how classical heuristics, machine learning, and large language models (LLMs) address the challenge of detecting header rows and semantic structure in noisy CSV files, aligning with the thesis’ empirical study on local LLM-based schema inference.
+The first half of the review evaluates how classical heuristics, machine learning, and #abbr.pla[LLM] address the challenge of detecting header rows and semantic structure in noisy CSV files, aligning with the thesis’ empirical study on local #abbr.a[LLM]-based schema inference.
 It then explores advances in prompt engineering and retrieval-augmented models, both central to enhancing zero-shot performance without fine-tuning.
-The second half pivots to pipeline generation, highlighting domain-specific language (DSL) frameworks like Jayvee and automated systems such as Auto-Pipeline and AlphaClean, which contextualize the design of this thesis’ template generation engine.
+The second half pivots to pipeline generation, highlighting #abbr.a[DSL] frameworks like Jayvee and automated systems such as Auto-Pipeline and AlphaClean, which contextualize the design of this thesis’ template generation engine.
-Together, these works underscore the relevance and novelty of integrating schema-aware interpretation with DSL-based pipeline synthesis for real-world tabular data processing.
+Together, these works underscore the relevance and novelty of integrating schema-aware interpretation with #abbr.a[DSL]-based pipeline synthesis for real-world tabular data processing.

 == Prompt Engineering

 Prompt engineering offers significant advantages over fine-tuning, especially in terms of cost, resource requirements, and adaptability.
-Executing a well-crafted prompt is significantly less resource-intensive than full model fine-tuning, which can be prohibitively expensive in compute and data requirements—particularly when working with large language models (LLMs).
+Executing a well-crafted prompt is significantly less resource-intensive than full model fine-tuning, which can be prohibitively expensive in compute and data requirements—particularly when working with #abbr.pla[LLM].
-It also bypasses the need for labeled datasets, leveraging the pre-trained model’s knowledge directly without supervised training data. @PORNPRASIT2024107523 @shin2025promptengineeringfinetuningempirical
+It also bypasses the need for labeled datasets, leveraging the pre-trained model’s knowledge directly without supervised training data (Pornprasit et al., 2024; Shin et al., 2025). @Pornprasit2024 @Shin2025

 While fine-tuning still generally yields higher peak performance, prompt engineering can achieve surprising effectiveness in certain applications.
-For example, in medical question-answering tasks using GPT‑4, few-shot prompting with structured reasoning steps not only matched but occasionally surpassed the performance of fine-tuned baselines such as PubMedBERT, even under stringent conditions like removal of key input tokens @zhang2024comparison.
+For example, in medical question-answering tasks using GPT‑4, few-shot prompting with structured reasoning steps not only matched but occasionally surpassed the performance of fine-tuned baselines such as PubMedBERT, even under stringent conditions like removal of key input tokens (Zhang et al., 2024) @Zhang2024.
-In code-domain benchmarks, careful prompting strategies have demonstrated competitive BLEU scores compared to fine-tuned models, especially when human feedback is integrated conversationally @turn0search5 @turn0search8.
+In code-domain benchmarks, careful prompting strategies have demonstrated competitive BLEU scores compared to fine-tuned models, especially when human feedback is integrated conversationally (Smock et al., 2023; Shin et al., 2023) @Smock2023 @Shin2023

-Prompt-based methods also exhibit greater flexibility and robustness: models like GPT‑4 maintain performance stability even with significant prompt perturbations or content omission, and are compatible with diverse prompting styles—including zero-shot, few-shot, chain-of-thought, and conversational formats—making them highly adaptable for varied downstream tasks@zhang2024comparison.
+Prompt-based methods also exhibit greater flexibility and robustness: models like GPT‑4 maintain performance stability even with significant prompt perturbations or content omission, and are compatible with diverse prompting styles—including zero-shot, few-shot, chain-of-thought, and conversational formats—making them highly adaptable for varied downstream tasks (Zhang et al., 2024). @Zhang2024

 == Schema Inference and Tabular Data Understanding